pnp/pnpjs/packages/documentation/deployment.md

 -----

-You can still work with the individual packages from the cdn, but you have a bit more work to do.
-First you install the modules you plan to use, update the config with the longer JSON below, and you'll need to add some blind require statements into your code.
-These are needed because peer dependencies are not processed so you have to "trigger" the SPFx manifest creator to include those packages.
+You _can_ still work with the individual packages from a cdn, but you have a bit more work to do.
+First install the modules you need, update the config with the JSON externals below, and add some blind require statements into your code.
+These are needed because peer dependencies are not processed by SPFx so you have to "trigger" the SPFx manifest creator to include those packages.

+> Note this approach requires using version 1.1.5 (specifically beta 1.1.5-2) or later of the libraries as we had make a few updates to how things are packaged to make this a little easier.

 #### Install